Vested-eel/Vestil_internRepo3/react_fundamentals.md

 - CRA works best with Tailwind v3, so choosing the right version for the environment is critical.
 - Debugging build errors often comes down to checking dependency versions and configuration files line‑by‑line.
 ```

+# Reflection on Components & Props

+## Why are components important in React?

+- Components are the building blocks of React.
+They let developers break the user interface into smaller, reusable pieces instead of writing one large file.
+Each component can handle its own logic and styling, making the code easier to read and maintain.

+- Props (short for properties) allow components to receive data from their parent.
+This makes components flexible, the same component can display different content depending on the props passed to it.
+Examples are, the `HelloWorld` component can greet “Focus Bear,” “Hello,” or anyone else just by changing the `name` prop.

+## Challenges Faced

+- I initially ran `npm start` in the wrong folder, which caused an error saying `package.json` couldn’t be found.
+- I also learned that you shouldn’t wrap a component that already returns an `<h1>` inside another `<h1>` tag.
+- Understanding how props work helped me see how React passes data between components.

+## Key Learning

+- React components make development modular and organized.
+Props make those components dynamic and reusable, which is one of the reasons React is so powerful.